 6.2.2 Department Physical Inventory Procedures

+To view all equipment that is assigned to your department’s by assigned Deptid’s please go to Insight Reporting.
+To view instructions on how to log into Insight Reporting, please see Financial Account and Reporting.
 The department shall verify the accuracy of the following information for each item listed on the Inventory Sheet:

 - Department and Responsible Person.
 It is the responsibility of the department to complete the Property Management Transaction Form to report any change to the department or responsible person.

-Property items listed on the semi-annual equipment report that cannot be found, should have one of the following notations on the Inventory Sheet:
+Property items listed on the equipment report that cannot be found, should have one of the following notations on the Inventory Sheet:

 - “Stolen”: If property is stolen, the department must file an Incident Report with the University Police Department.
 It is the department's responsibility to inform the PMO of the Incident/Case number assigned by the University Police Department.